Updated: Mar 18, 2009

 Mycobacterium kansasii is an acid-fast bacillus (AFB) that is readily recognized based on its characteristic photochromogenicity, which produces a yellow pigment when exposed to light.
 In 1953, Buhler and Pollack first described the bacterium.
 Under light microscopy, M kansasii appears relatively long, thick, and cross-barred.

 The most common presentation of M kansasii infection is a chronic pulmonary infection that resembles pulmonary tuberculosis.
 However, it may also infect other organs.
-M kansasii infection is the second-most-common nontuberculous opportunistic mycobacterial infection associated with AIDS, surpassed only by Mycobacterium avium complex (MAC) infection.
-For this reason, the incidence of M kansasii infection has increased because of the HIV/AIDS epidemic.
+M kansasii infection became the second-most-common nontuberculous opportunistic mycobacterial infection associated with AIDS, surpassed only by Mycobacterium avium complex (MAC) infection.
+The incidence of M kansasii infection increased with the burgeoning of the HIV/AIDS epidemic.
+However, with better control of HIV/AIDS with antiretroviral therapy (ART), recently published studies report a declining trend in most of world.

 Unlike other nontuberculous mycobacteria (NTM), M kansasii is not readily isolated from environmental sources.
 However, it has been isolated from a small percentage of specimens obtained from water supplies in areas with high endemicity.
 Most likely, M kansasii is acquired via either aspiration or local inoculation from the environment.
 Little evidence exists of person-to-person transmission.
 Molecular characterization of M kansasii shows that it is a homogeneous group of organisms.
-Five genotypes, or subtypes, are described.
-Types I and II are common clinical isolates, while the remaining types (III, IV, V) are recovered from environmental samples only.
-Type I probably is the most prevalent M kansasii isolate from human sources worldwide.
+Seven genotypes, or subtypes, are described.
+Types I and II are common clinical isolates, while the remaining types (III-VII) are mostly recovered from environmental samples only and are very rarely found in human samples.
+Type I is the most prevalent M kansasii isolate from human sources worldwide.[1]

 M kansasii infection of the lung causes a pulmonary disease similar to tuberculosis.
 Its histopathologic appearance is similar to that of tuberculosis and may include acute suppuration, nonnecrotic tubercles, or caseation.
 In persons with AIDS or in patients with other forms of immunocompromise, many of its characteristic histologic features may be absent.